seecloud/notify/README.rst

 Dummy drivers
 ~~~~~~~~~~~~~

-Dummy drivers are always available and are for use immediately,
+Dummy drivers are always available and are ready for use immediately,
 however they do not actually send alerts.

 These drivers are suitable for demonstrations and smoke testing.